 Even though we have shown many ways to improve query times that should fulfill the needs of most of people, for those needing more, you can for sure discover new optimization opportunities.
-For example, querying against sorted tables is limited mainly by sequential access to data on disk and data compression capability, so you may want to read Section 5.1.2, for ways on improving this (or others) aspect.
+For example, querying against sorted tables is limited mainly by sequential access to data on disk and data compression capability, so you may want to read Section 5.1.2, for ways on improving this aspect.
 Reading the other sections of this chapter will help in finding new roads for increasing the performance as well.
-You know, the limit for stopping the optimization process is your imagination (and most plausibly your time;-).
+You know, the limit for stopping the optimization process is basically your imagination (but, most plausibly, your available time;-).